paketo-buildpacks/paketo-website/content/docs/buildpacks/_index.md

 phases of Paketo Buildpacks are designed to be run by the [CNB lifecycle](https://buildpacks.io/docs/concepts/components/lifecycle/).

-## How are Paketo Buildpacks different from Cloud Foundry (CF) Buildpacks?
+## How are Paketo Buildpacks different from Cloud Foundry Buildpacks?

 | Paketo Buildpacks | CF Buildpacks |
 | ------------------- | -------------- |